sww1235/connection-diagram-manager/file-format.md

 			termination:			# dictionary of core to connector pin mappings for each connector
 									# either auto termination method or manual termination method
 									# must be specified

+term_cables:	# dictonary of all term_cable instances defined in project
+				# term_cables can only have two ends, but each end can have
+				# a fan out or split with multiple connectors
+				#
+	<str>:		# unique ID of term_cable instance.
+				# Wires within cables are assigned IDs automatically and are not listed here
+		type: <str>					# ID of term_cable type
+		identifier: <str>			# structured name
+		description: <str>			# optional description
+		pathway: <str>				# ID of pathway instance

 pathways:		# dictonary of pathways defined in project